Josephine Leavell Allensworth

-Early life
+Personal life

-Josephine Leavell was born in Trenton, Kentucky, in 1855.
+Josephine Leavell was born in Trenton, Kentucky, in April 1855.
 She married Allen Allensworth in 1877.
 He was an African-American Baptist minister in the United States Army.
+President Grover Cleveland appointed him as chaplain.
+He served in 24th Infantry Regiment, one of the Black Regiments.
+He was the second Black man in the United States Army to be a commanding officer.

-They had two daughters, one named Nella.
+They had two daughters, Eva (born January 1880) and Nella (born October 1881).
 The family lived in Fort Supply, Oklahoma, and Fort William Henry Harrison in Montana.
-Leavell would play the organ when Allensworth would host services.
+Leavell played the organ when Allensworth hosted services.
+Allen was a private aide to William Howard Taft.
+The Allensworths lived in San Francisco in 1900.
+Allen Allensworth retired from the Army with the rank of lieutenant colonel in 1906.